liiinder/ramverk1-module/README.md

 Install with composer `composer require liiinder/ramverk1-module`

-Then you need to move these specific files from the module to the framework
+Then you need to move these specific folders from the module to the framework

     rsync -av vendor/liiinder/ramverk1-module/view/ view/
     rsync -av vendor/liiinder/ramverk1-module/config/ config/